Skip to content

 7. Instant payment processing time

-Tools like GoCardless Instant Bank Pay use the power of open banking to provide real-time settlement and instant payment.
-Merchants can send a link to payers that lets them verify their details and confirm payment within minutes.
+GoCardless features like Instant Bank Pay use the power of open banking to provide real-time settlement and instant payment.
+Merchants can send a link to payers to verify their details and confirm payment within minutes.

 Pros: